-For hobbyists looking to get rich in cryptocurrency, but do not have access to gigantic hash centers where they can park the equipment, making money means going into your house or apartment with several computers very noisy and very hot.
-Some cryptocurrency miners at home exploit the heat released by the powerful mining equipment called ASIC.
-Recently, the French start-up Qarnot unveiled a new computer heating system specifically designed for cryptocurrency extraction.
+For hobbyists looking to get rich in cryptocurrency, but do not have access to gigantic hash centers where they can park the equipment, making money means having into your house or apartment several computers that are very noisy and very hot.
+Some cryptocurrency miners at home exploit the heat released by the powerful mining equipment.
+Recently, the French start-up Qarnot unveiled a new computer heating system specifically designed for cryptocurrency mining.
 Imagine a heated pool in Bitcoin, or anything you could heat with the performance of a small, medium or large scale mining operation.
 Create a sauna, heat a house, dry your hair and even cook a vacuum steak.
-Home operation generated very little profit after electricity costs during the last “crypto-winter”, but once the ASICs have removed the heating bill and generated new cryptocurrency, you can become more profitable than a large mining facility that eliminates excess heat.
+Home operation generated very little profit after electricity costs during the last “crypto-winter”, but once the ASICs have removed the heating bill and generated new cryptocurrency, you can become more profitable than a large mining facility that only eliminates excess heat.

 Whether it’s worth it or not depends on a number of things, such as:

 - Whether you have a heat pump or install a heat pump (they usually give you 3 kW of heat for about 1 kW of electricity).

 - Whether or not you have a heater that is more economical than electric heat (such as a wood or gas fire).